-Aside from using a very gentle, color-maintaining shampoo, a special rinse is an absolute necessity for color-treated hair care.
-The rinse keeps the cuticles in the proper smooth configuration around the hair shaft.
-This seals the pigments inside the hair shaft.
-You can expect the same helpful effect from conditioning hair care ingredients like proteins from the leaves of the Moringa tree, amaranth oil, apricot kernel and ultra-light micro-oils, which do not weigh the hair down.
-The rinses also deliver protection against the bleaching effect of UV rays and very reactive oxidizing free radicals.
-Both, UV rays and radicals damage hair.
+By using a very gentle color-maintaining shampoo, like Gliss Color Guard, you give your hair a special wash that is an absolute necessity for color-treated hair care.
+Rinses like this help prevent fading, contain a UVA/UVB filter, and protect color for up to 12 weeks.
+The cuticles are kept smooth and the pigments are sealed inside the hair shaft.
+Another useful colored hair tip is to look out for hair care ingredients like proteins from the leaves of the Moringa tree, amaranth oil, apricot kernel and ultra-light micro-oils, which do not weigh the hair down.

-Blonde dyed hair needs extra special color-treated hair care compared to other colors, in particular if your hair is bleached several shades lighter than your natural color.
-This kind of intense lightening requires removing the darker natural pigments from the hair core.
-The hair needs to be made permeable for pigments in this process.
-Of course, there are rinses to help you ameliorate this bleaching damage as well.
-Special blonde conditioners are a great colored hair tip, providing bleached hair with especially radiant golden pigments without a yellow tinge.
-Liquid hair components like keratin are added to the conditioner to replenish the processed hair structure and repair the fine fissures and weak points in the hair after bleaching.
-The result is silken rather than dull and brittle blonde hair.
+Hair that is dyed blonde certainly needs extra special hair care compared to other colors, particularly if your hair is bleached several shades lighter than your natural color.
+This kind of intense lightening means removing the darker natural pigments from the hair roots.
+The hair needs to be made permeable for pigments during this process.
+There are also special washes to help you amend any bleaching damage.